btagliafierro/impower/docs/pages/outcome.md

 ## Current Project Status

-As of Month 14 (M14), the project has progressed as follows:
+As of Month 14 (**M14**), the project has progressed as follows:

-- WP1 Project Management: Ongoing across the full duration; regular reviews and risk tracking in place.
+- **WP1** Project Management: Ongoing across the full duration; regular reviews and risk tracking in place.
-- WP2 Training and Transfer of Knowledge: Core activities completed (M1–M12); ongoing knowledge sharing as needed.
+- **WP2** Training and Transfer of Knowledge: Core activities completed (M1–M12); ongoing knowledge sharing as needed.
-- WP3 Development and Implementation: Core development completed (M3–M10); tools integrated in DualSPHysics and used in downstream work.
+- **WP3** Development and Implementation: Core development completed (M3–M10); tools integrated in DualSPHysics and used in downstream work.
-- WP4 Design, Simulation, and Data Collection: Pending
+- **WP4** Design, Simulation, and Data Collection: Pending
-- WP5 Communication, Dissemination, and Exploitation: Ogoing (M1–M24); Targeting DeepWind 2026 and OMAE 2026
+- **WP5** Communication, Dissemination, and Exploitation: Ogoing (M1–M24); Targeting DeepWind 2026 and OMAE 2026

 ## Conferences & Papers

 ### Journal Articles

-- To be added.
+- In preparation ...

 ### Conference Papers